solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 in [this Go Blog post](https://blog.golang.org/context).

 #### How to make your plugin implement `ExtAuthPlugin`
-Earlier in this guide we mentioned that Gloo expects auth plugins to implement the [ExtAuthPlugin](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L62) interface.
+Earlier in this guide we mentioned that Gloo Edge expects auth plugins to implement the [ExtAuthPlugin](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L62) interface.
 To understand what we mean by that, let's take a closer look at how Go plugins work.